 We have the right to monitor emails and internet use on the school IT system.
+Staff devices are monitored using SENSO.

 Confidentiality

 In the course of their role, members of staff are often privy to sensitive and confidential information about the school, staff, pupils and their parents.